KadenK/taskie/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **Header, footer, and main content body** - The majority of these elements were styled globally using main.css, including many repeat elements of the body to havea consistent styling across the whole site.
+- [x] **Header, footer, and main content body** - The majority of these elements were styled globally using main.scss, including many repeat elements of the body to havea consistent styling across the whole site.
 - [x] **Navigation elements** - I did my own, simple, styled flex row nav bar
 - [x] **Responsive to window resizing** - Using display flex and conditions upon when it should be row vs a column (especially on the lsit page) I was able to dynamically change the page to fit smaller screens
 - [x] **Application elements** - Many elements were styled in a consistent manner across the site, giving a unified theme.